ItzTeeler/NguyenTMiniChallengeTwoToFour/README.md

 Endpoint 3 - Will ask you for 2 numbers.
 Then will tell you if its less than, greather than or, equal to.

 Peer Reviewer - Jayvon Khuth
 Peer Review - Code runs great, couldn't find any bugs, I also like how he used double just in case the user tries spamming a bunch of numbers.
 Also looking at his code, it's all very simple and concise.
-The only part he needs to change is the output for enpoint 2, but that's a super easy fix.
+The only part he needs to change is the output for enpoint 2, because it says my favorite food is the time that I woke up at, but that's a super easy fix.
 Overall, great job!